theimowski/master-thesis/docs/section-industry.md

 The most important aspect of Erlang is concurrency, for which the language has a very sophisticated runtime.
 It enables to span multiple processes with little cost (a process is related to runtime, not operating system).
-As processes do not share memory, the main philosophy of Erlang is based on passing messages between them.
+As processes do not share memory, the main philosophy of Erlang is based on passing messages between processes.
 Message passing technique relies on process isolation and asynchronous communication.
 All processes are autonomic, thus there is no single point of failure in systems built on top of Erlang.
 The message passing approach introduced in Erlang influenced plenty of other languages that appeared afterwards.